memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 ## Loading modules

-Modules can be loaded on startup, or when the instance is already running.
+Modules can be loaded on startup or when the instance is already running.

 ### Loading on startup